AdobeDocs/analytics-1.4-apis/src/pages/guides/livestream/faq.md

 ## Where does Livestream occur in the data processing order?

 Livestream data is only partially processed to mitigate latency.
-See [Processing order](https://experienceleague.adobe.com/docs/analytics/technotes/processing-order.html) in the Analytics technotes guide for full details on processing order.
+See [Processing order](https://experienceleague.adobe.com/docs/analytics/technotes/processing-order.html) in the Analytics technotes guide for more information.

 Livestream includes basic processing, such as [Processing rules](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/processing-rules/processing-rules.html), VISTA rules, and geolocation lookups.
 It does **not** include persistence, such as eVars persisting data across hits within a visit.
 It also does not include visit-based or visitor-based data like visits, visit number, unique visitors, or customer loyalty.